 The best blades for shoveling and digging are found on the Hooyman, Bully Tools, and Fiskars shovels.
-The Bully Tools and Fiskars shovels feature a closed-back so they don't collect mud and add weight to an already arduous shoveling job.
+The Bully Tools and Fiskars shovels feature a closed back to avoid collecting mud, which can add more weight to an already arduous shoveling job.
 The Bond Mini has a much smaller blade and isn't suitable for digging anywhere but a flower bed.

 The blades with serrated edges both function like saws.
-However, the Root Assassin performs better at sawing because of its offset teeth that allow for a better back and forth motion.
-It is also more narrow and easier to maneuver in tight spaces, while the wider bladed Root Slayer takes a bit more time and effort to saw through a branch, it's also better suited for digging due to its wider blade.
+However, the Root Assassin performs better at sawing because its offset teeth allow for a better back and forth motion.
+It is also more narrow and easier to maneuver in tight spaces.
+While the wider-bladed Root Slayer takes a bit more time and effort to saw through a branch, it's also better suited for digging due to its wider blade.

 The Radius Garden Root Slayer and the Spear Head spade provide ample steps that are wider than the Root Assassin"s small, narrow steps.
 The Bond Mini D has steps if you need extra power in a pinch, but the short handle and small blade make it the weakest digger in the pack.

-The more specialized shovels are inherently less versatile, though the Radius Garden Root Slayer is more versatile than the Root Assassin and if you need one tool to bring for various quick jobs while you survey your menagerie, it could be the one.
-While it's not the best sawing tool, it saws thinner roots and branches just fine, and its blade is wide enough to dig small holes with efficiency, and its wide steps will allow you to put some power in your plunges.
+The more specialized shovels are inherently less versatile.
+However, the Radius Garden Root Slayer is more versatile than the Root Assassin and if you need one tool to bring for various quick jobs while you survey your menagerie, it could be the one.
+While it's not the best sawing tool, it saws thinner roots and branches just fine, its blade is wide enough to dig small holes with efficiency, and its wide steps will allow you to put some power into your plunges.

 — Matt Bento